HaxeFoundation/haxelib/README.md

 * /bin/: The compile target for building the haxelib client, legacy client, and others.
 * /www/: The compile target (and supporting files) for the haxelib website (including legacy server)
 * /test/: Source code and files for testings.
-* /package/: Files that are used for bundling the haxelib_client zip file.

 Other files: